agilosoftware/objeq/doc/Reference.md

     "^W" =~ firstName && !happy

 ### Selector
-After a [Predicate] is processed, the [Working Set] will consist of a subset of the original [Source Set].
-The Selector is used to evaluate these Items and return derived content as the [Result Set].
+After a Predicate is processed, the Working Set will consist of a subset of the original Source Set.
+The Selector is used to evaluate these Items and return derived content as the Result Set.
 Selectors most often will be used to return Child Properties, but can also be used to generate new Objects and Arrays

+There are three types of Selectors:

+#### General Purpose Selector
+General purposes Selectors will evaluate *as-is*, such that there is one resulting Item for every input Item in the Working Set.
+This will be the case even if the evaluation yields a `null` value.

-The following [Query] finds all Objects with a lastName Property of 'Beck' and returns only the firstName Properties from those Objects.
+The following Query finds all Objects with a lastName Property of 'Beck' and returns only the firstName Properties from those Objects.

     lastName == 'Beck' select firstName

-This [Query] is similar, but generates new Objects as its [Result Set]:
+This Query is similar, but generates new Objects as its Result Set:

     lastName == 'Beck' select { fullName: firstName + ' ' + lastName }

-This [Query] generates new Objects as its [Result Set] using a shorthand for directly copying fields:
+This Query generates new Objects as its Result Set using a shorthand for directly copying fields:

     lastName == 'Beck' -> { firstName, lastName }

+#### 'First' Selector
+Unlike the General Purpose Selector, the 'First' and 'Each' Selectors may not yield a one-to-one mapping between the Working Set and Result Set.

+The 'First' Selector is used to drill into an Array, either returning its first element, if there is one, or contributing nothing to the Result Set:

+    lastName == 'Beck' first addresses

+You can also use the shorthand:

+    lastName == 'Beck' :> addresses

+One might think that this is semantically the same as the following:

+    lastName == 'Beck' select addresses[0]

+But the former query will return no Items in the Result Set if there are no elements in the addresses array.
+On the other hand, the latter query will return a null in the Result Set.

+#### 'Each' Selector
+The 'Each' Selector is used to drill into an Array and return all of its elements, if there are any, contributing them individually to the final Result Set:

+    lastName == 'Beck' each addresses

+You can also use the shorthand:

+    lastName == 'Beck' <: addresses

+In this case, each individual element of addresses will be added to the Result Set.

 ### Collator
-A Collator is used to sort the [Working Set] based on a list of provided sort criteria.
-A Collator must be placed after a [Predicate] and can appear before or after a [Selector].
-The order of the [Collator] and [Selector] is important because it determines whether or not the sorting is executed against the [Selector] results.
+A Collator is used to sort the Working Set based on a list of provided sort criteria.
+A Collator must be placed after a Predicate and can appear before or after a Selector.
+The order of the Collator and Selector is important because it determines whether or not the sorting is executed against the Selector results.

-This [Query] sorts the results by the lastName Property in Ascending Order followed by the firstName property in Descending Order, returning a generated set of Arrays as the [Result Set].
+This Query sorts the results by the lastName Property in Ascending Order followed by the firstName property in Descending Order, returning a generated set of Arrays as the Result Set.

     order by lastName, firstName desc -> [ lastName + ', ' + firstName ]

 ### Parameters
-A [Query] can be Parameterized such that any Objects passed into it are also [Decorated] and treated as 'live' parameters.
-This means that the [Result Set] will be updated every time any of the Parameter's referenced Properties change.
+A Query can be Parameterized such that any Objects passed into it are also Decorated and treated as 'live' parameters.
+This means that the Result Set will be updated every time any of the Parameter's referenced Properties change.
 Parameters are referred to by number, so to drill into the first passed Parameter, you would prefix a path with %1, and so on:

     var items = $objeq({name:'William'}, {name:'Stephen'});
     var param = { name: 'William' };